Dr. Judy Williams, Department Head

 Old Main, Room 414A • WTAMU Box 60208 firstname.lastname@example.org

-Faculty: Allen, Andersen, Bigham, Bingham, Campbell, Castillo, Coneway, Diego-Medrano, Elkins, Fox, Garcia, Green, Gunter, Henderson, Hindman, Hughes, Hunt, Hwang, Monroe, Nix, Riney, Rose, Spaulding, Thomas, J. Williams.
+Faculty: Allen, Andersen, Bigham, Bingham, Campbell, Castillo, Coneway, Diego-Medrano, Elkins, Garcia, Green, Gunter, Henderson, Hindman, Hunt, Hwang, Kelly, Monroe, Nix, Riney, Rose, Spaulding, Thomas, G. Williams, J. Williams.

-West Texas A&M University is accredited by the Texas Education Agency/State Board for Educator Certification to prepare elementary teachers, secondary teachers and school service personnel at the undergraduate and graduate level.
-West Texas A&M University’s Educator Preparation Program has been accepted for candidacy by the Council for the Accreditation of Educator Preparation (CAEP).
+West Texas A&M University is accredited by the State Board for Educator Certification to prepare elementary teachers, secondary teachers and school service personnel at the undergraduate and graduate level.
+The University is also a member of the American Association for Colleges of Teacher Education.

 The Department of Education faculty is dedicated to providing a comprehensive post-secondary educational program designed to produce graduates who are well prepared for future roles as educational leaders of the young people of our society.
 We believe that, as teachers, we exert a significant influence on society and, therefore, must be prepared to serve as models as well as instructors.
 Recognizing that teaching is an ever-changing science, we use successful educational principles of the past and research data from the present to prepare students to teach in an ever-evolving society.
 This requires not only that graduates demonstrate knowledge of material pertinent to their designated area of interest but also that they be encouraged to be creative thinkers and creative “doers” who employ interpersonal, organizational and motivational skills.